cedoor/velora/README.md

 The application features a production-ready UI with real-time streaming, conversation history, and a modular architecture that makes it easy to extend with custom agents and workflows.

+## 📋 TODO

+- Create Astro actions for handling threads
+- Update UI to use those actions
+- Create custom agent with local Ollama model

 ## 🚀 Quick Start

 1. **Install Dependencies**